Is Age-Related Macular Degeneration Limiting Your Vision?

 There are a number of treatments available for AMD.
 While none of them can cure the disease or undo the vision loss you’ve already experienced, they can help slow the progression of the disease and prevent further vision loss.

 Whether it’s sealing off the damaged blood vessels through the use of lasers, or injecting medication into your eye to hinder the growth of new blood vessels, the staff at Complete Family Eye Care will be there to answer your questions and put your concerns to rest.
 There are also a number of lifestyle changes which could help prevent and treat AMD.
 These changes include maintaining a healthy diet with strong nutrition and keeping your blood pressure under control.
+Learn more about cataract exam & co-management.

 Read more about macular degeneration symptoms and treatment.